SugarDarius/konpo/README.md

-A fast, unstyled, and composable comment composer React component.
+A fast, unstyled, and composable composer React component.

-- 🎨 Unstyled and composable, use your own styles as you want.
+- 🎨 Unstyled, use your own styles as you want.
-- 🧩 Composable and clean API, compose it as you think.
+- 🧩 Composable and clean API, compose it as you think it.
 - 🧠 Focused functionalities, use only features you want.

 # Install